marina-sp/dl-quora-project/README.md

 ### General

 Should be run on Python 3 from the root directory.
+Please create empty folders like listed below before running the scripts, even if you are not copying the data, otherwise the scripts will be unable to save their results.

 ### Project structure